Kidney dialysis: United Kingdom

+Home dialysis

-A UK study found that receiving dialysis at home is less costly than receiving dialysis in hospital.
-However, many people in the UK prefer to receive dialysis in hospital for various reasons such as providing regular social contact.
-Encouraging people to have dialysis at home could lead to savings for the NHS, as well as reducing the impact of dialysis on people's social and professional lives.
+UK clinical guidelines recommend offering people a choice regarding where they get their dialysis.
+Research in the UK found that receiving dialysis at home can lead to better quality of life and is less costly than receiving dialysis in hospital.
+However, many people in the UK prefer to receive dialysis in hospital: In 2022, only 1 in 6 chose receiving it at home.

+There are various reasons why people do not choose home dialysis.
+Among these are preferring hospitals as a way of getting regular social contact, being concerned about necessary changes to their homes and their family members becoming carers.
+Other reasons include a lack of motivation, doubting abilities for self-managed treatment, and not having suitable housing or support at home.
+Hospital dialysis is also often presented as the norm by healthcare professionals.

+Encouraging people to have dialysis at home could reduce the impact of dialysis on people's social and professional lives.
+Some ways to help are offering peer support from other people on home dialysis, better education materials, and professionals being more familiar with home dialysis and its impact.
+Choosing home dialysis is more likely at kidney centers which have better organisational culture, leadership and attitude.

-In the United States
+United States

 Since 1972, insurance companies in the United States have covered the cost of dialysis and transplants for all citizens.
 By 2014, more than 460,000 Americans were undergoing treatment, the costs of which amount to six percent of the entire Medicare budget.
 Kidney disease is the ninth leading cause of death, and the U.S. has one of the highest mortality rates for dialysis care in the industrialized world.
 The rate of patients getting kidney transplants has been lower than expected.
 These outcomes have been blamed on a new for-profit dialysis industry responding to government payment policies.
 A 1999 study concluded that "patients treated in for-profit dialysis facilities have higher mortality rates and are less likely to be placed on the waiting list for a renal transplant than are patients who are treated in not-for-profit facilities", possibly because transplantation removes a constant stream of revenue from the facility.
 The insurance industry has complained about kickbacks and problematic relationships between charities and providers.

-In China
+China

 The Government of China provides the funding for dialysis treatment.
 There is a challenge to reach everyone who needs dialysis treatment because of the unequal distribution of health care resources and dialysis centers.
 There are 395,121 individuals who receive hemodialysis or peritoneal dialysis in China per year.
-The percentage of the Chinese population with chronic kidney disease is 10.8%.
-The Chinese Government is trying to increase the amount of peritoneal dialysis taking place to meet the needs of the nation's individuals with chronic kidney disease.
+The percentage of the Chinese population with Chronic Kidney Disease is 10.8%.
+The Chinese Government is trying to increase the amount of peritoneal dialysis taking place to meet the needs of the nation's individuals with Chronic Kidney Disease.